ZephyrCodesStuff/clans-rs/README.md

 - You **must** disclose the source code of any modified versions of this project.

 ### 💢 A short note about the open-sourcing of this project
-Contrarily to what some people will try to tell you, **I was under no obligation to make this project open source**.
+Contrarily to what a certain group of people will try to tell you, **I was under no obligation to make this project open source**.
 This is an attempt to take away whatsoever credit for my efforts, which I find extremely insulting and disrespectful.

 Their claim can be basically reduced to:
 > Since RPCS3 is open source, then he was obligated to share his server too!

-Which is **bullshit**: this server doesn't include any code borrowed from RPCS3, therefore the open-source requirement of the GPL license does not apply here.
+Which is **completely false**: this server doesn't include any code borrowed from RPCS3, therefore the open-source requirement of the GPL license does not apply here.

+Frankly, it's sad I even have to mention this.

 ## Contributing